ethan-ss-nyder/FRC6090-2020/README.md

 ## Shuffleboard
 Shuffleboard is the experimental dashboard used this season.
 The exact layout used is in `shuffleboard.json`.
 As the Shuffleboard layout is changed, this file is updated.

+## Tools

+### `rio-network.sh`
+Linux users do not need the Update Suite to deploy to a RoboRIO via ethernet or USB, but rather, can use this script to set up the DHCP server to properly connect.
+This script works over both USB and ethernet.

+Usage:

+    $ ./rio-network.sh eth0

+Note that this needs to be run as `root`, and of course provide the interface that you're connected to, either USB or Ethernet.
+You should not need this tool for deploying wirelessly as the radio will automatically  take care of DHCP operations.

 ## Contributing
 TODO: add contributing guide here.